TheBeege/MLOps-in-a-Box/README.md

 I will attempt to use Claude Code to help me with this, though my experience with it is limited.
 I did attempt to do some kind of agentic development for my Warhammer 40k character sheet project, but I wasn't happy with the results.
 I'll come back to that once the technology has progressed a little more.

+Beyond this, I'll store thoughts and decisions in [notes](notes.md).

 <hr>

 <div align="center">